:

 © Airborne Lens / Liam Anderstrem

-The area around Kilmartin Glen on the west coast spans 5,000 years of history, complete with cairns, standing stones, carved rock, stone circles, forts and castles – one of the most important concentrations of Neolithic and Bronze Age remains in Scotland.
-There are more than 350 ancient monuments near the village to discover, including the remains of the fortress of the Scots at Dunadd, a royal centre of Dál Riata, which are located to the south of the glen, on the edge of the Moine Mhòr, or "Great Moss".
+The area around Kilmartin Glen on the west coast spans 5,000 years of history and is one of the most important concentrations of Neolithic and Bronze Age remains in Scotland.
+Home to cairns, standing stones, carved rock, stone circles, forts and castles, there are more than 350 ancient monuments near the village to discover.
+These include the remains of the hilltop fortress of the Scots or Scoti – a Gaelic speaking tribe, at Dunadd, and the royal centre of Dál Riata.
+Both are located to the south of the glen, on the edge of the Moine Mhòr, or 'Great Moss'.

 5. 5